sumeetgajjar/CS7610-F20/lab2/REPORT.md

 - ##### what happens when a peer starts?

     - When a peer starts, it tries looking for a leader.
-It does this by trying to establish a connection on `MEMBERSHIP_PORT` with a peer with lowest `PeerId`.
-If successful that peer is considered as leader and this peer becomes a follower.
+It does this by trying to establish a connection on `MEMBERSHIP_PORT` with all peers mentioned in the `hostfile` in that order except itself.
+If successful, the that peer is considered the leader and this peer becomes a follower.

         ```
         I1103 23:04:00.389497     6 membership.cpp:270] trying hostname: sumeet-g-alpha, peerId: 1 as leader
         I1103 23:04:00.390352     6 membership.cpp:275] found leader, leaderPeerId: 1
         ```

-        If not it move-ons to the next peer in the list.
+        If unsuccessful it move-ons to the next peer in the list.
 Once it has tried all the peers except itself, it must become the leader.

         ```